veeraganeshv/aws-ccp-notes/IAM Security Tools.md

 - IAM Credentials Reports give you data on users and their activity over the account.
 - It contains details like password last used, MFA active or not, and much more.
 - Can download the security report and analyse the data.
-- The last access option under users from the side menu for each user is used for checking the user's latest activity over the services used and permissions used.
+- The last access option under users from the side menu for each user is used to check the user's latest activity over the services used and permissions used.
 - By this, the admin can modify the permissions and roles of a user which is allowed to do so.